AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251028135525.png]]

 This seems to still be one part showing a dark region.
 Those are the coordinates outside the far plane of the light's orthographic frustum.
-You can see that this dark region always occurs at the far end of the light source's frustum
+You can see that this dark region always occurs at the far end of the light source's frustum by looking at the shadow directions.

+A light-space projected fragment coordinate is further than the light's far plane when its z coordinate is larger than 1.0.